EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Method

-Following complementarily symmetric task structure, this design of the Viewer module achieves elegant and efficient bidirectional navigation by providing both top-down (content-driven) and bottom-up (time-driven) exploration, making the Viewer module highly flexible.
+With this complementarily symmetric design, the Viewer module achieves elegant and efficient bidirectional navigation by providing both top-down (content-driven) and bottom-up (time-driven) exploration, making the Viewer module highly flexible.

-To support both tasks, we first perform a two-stage keyframe extraction and captioning process: (1) extract I-frames using MPEG-4 compression to capture key visual content, and (2) apply a dynamic frame clustering algorithm to select the final keyframes, which adaptively adjust the number of clusters without supervision.
+To support both tasks, we first perform a two-stage keyframe extraction and captioning process: (1) extract I-frames using MPEG-4 compression to capture key visual content, and (2) apply a dynamic frame clustering algorithm to select the final keyframes, which adaptively adjusts the number of clusters without supervision.
 Compared to frame clustering techniques in previous work \citep{wang2024videotreeadaptivetreebasedvideo}, this approach demonstrates stronger generalizability and robustness.
-For more details of the keyframe extraction process, please refer to Appendix~\ref{appendix_viewer}.
-Captions of the resulting keyframes are generated using off-the-shelf vision-language models.
-This pre-processing step is denoted as:
+For the algorithm of the keyframe extraction process, please refer to algorithm \ref{alg_isodata}.
+This pre-processing is denoted as:

 \textbf{Scanning} executes by summarizing the snippet content via LLM reasoning over $C$, optionally querying additional frames, and is denoted as: